 Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings.
-This article covers:
+In this article:

 - Scheduling online meetings